bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-10-25-newsletter.md

-  while at that time a transaction was broadcast twice (once during transaction relay and once during block relay), the subsequent addition of [BIP152][] [compact block relay][topic compact block relay] means the transaction data only needs to be broadcast once to a peer.
+  while at that time a transaction was broadcast twice (once during transaction relay and once during block relay), the subsequent addition of [BIP152][] [compact block relay][topic compact block relay] means the transaction data only needs to be broadcast once to a peer. {% assign timestamp="54:29" %}

 - [Why are OP_MUL and OP_DIV disabled in Bitcoin?]({{bse}}119785)
-  Antoine Poinsot points out that the `OP_MUL` and `OP_DIV` opcodes were probably disabled, in addition to [other opcodes][github disable opcodes], as a result of the ["1 RETURN"]({{bse}}38037) and [OP_LSHIFT crash][CVE-2010-5137] bugs discovered in the weeks prior.
+  Antoine Poinsot points out that the `OP_MUL` and `OP_DIV` opcodes were probably disabled, in addition to [other opcodes][github disable opcodes], as a result of the ["1 RETURN"]({{bse}}38037) and [OP_LSHIFT crash][CVE-2010-5137] bugs discovered in the weeks prior. {% assign timestamp="56:57" %}

-- [Why are hashSequence and hashPrevouts computed separately?]({{bse}}119832) Pieter Wuille explains that by splitting up to-be-signed transaction hash data into previous outputs and sequences, those hash values can be used once for the whole transaction involving all types of sighashes.
+- [Why are hashSequence and hashPrevouts computed separately?]({{bse}}119832) Pieter Wuille explains that by splitting up to-be-signed transaction hash data into previous outputs and sequences, those hash values can be used once for the whole transaction involving all types of sighashes. {% assign timestamp="58:56" %}

-- [Why does Miniscript add an extra size check for hash preimage comparisons?]({{bse}}119892) Antoine Poinsot notes that hash preimages are limited in size in [miniscript][topic miniscript] to avoid non-standard Bitcoin transactions, avoid consensus-invalid cross-chain atomic swaps, and ensure that witness costs can be accurately calculated.
+- [Why does Miniscript add an extra size check for hash preimage comparisons?]({{bse}}119892) Antoine Poinsot notes that hash preimages are limited in size in [miniscript][topic miniscript] to avoid non-standard Bitcoin transactions, avoid consensus-invalid cross-chain atomic swaps, and ensure that witness costs can be accurately calculated. {% assign timestamp="59:52" %}

 - [How can the next block fee be less than the mempool purging fee rate?]({{bse}}120015) User Steven references mempool.space dashboards showing a default mempool